S2E/docs/src/Howtos/s2e.so.rst

 .. contents::

 In this tutorial, we will show how to symbolically (or concolically) execute *existing* Linux programs, *without* modifying their source code.
-In the `Testing a Simple Program <../TestingMinimalProgram.rst>`_ tutorial, we instrumented the source code with S2E instructions to inject symbolic values.
-This tutorial shows how to do this directly from the program's command line.

 To do so, we use the ``s2e.so`` shared library and ``LD_PRELOAD``.
 This library intercepts the call to the ``main`` function and inserts user-configured symbolic arguments.
+Following this we will look at symbolically executing `arbitrary programs <ManualTesting.rst>`__ by modifying their source code.

 Obtaining and compiling ``s2e.so``
 ----------------------------------